Parshal/tauon/themer/README.md

 ---

-## What Cosmic Dream Is
+## What Themer Is

-Cosmic Dream is a self-contained background "nebula" effect with:
+Themer is a self-contained background "nebula" effect with:

 - **WebGL2 nebula shader** as a full-screen canvas backdrop.
 - **HUD control dock** to tweak shader parameters live.